Whether you’re an expert or a novice in project management, you’ve probably heard of Gantt Charts before.

 A. Team Collaboration

 Collaboration and communication are imperative for the success of any project.
 When project files and updates are dispersed across multiple email threads and platforms, it isn’t easy to get a good sense of what needs to be done and how close you are to completion.
-With a Gantt Chart, you can streamline communication by bringing all tasks and activities to a single place and allowing teams to work in sync using features like comments and feedback.
+With a Gantt Chart, you can streamline communication by bringing all tasks and activities to a single place and allowing teams to work in sync using features like comments and feedback is one of the best advantages of gantt charts.

 B. Team Workload Management